GregorSmirnow96/JustAnotherFarmingSimulator/README.md

 	d) Make 'shift-click' send items to the other open container when applicable

+	e) Make damage splats for inanimate objects appear where you hit them, not on their base

 11) PLAY TEST WITH FRIENDS! :D
 12) Add audio EVERYWHERE